-In accordance with Government Auditing Standards, we have also issued our report dated March 15, 2018 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated January 3, 2019 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Agency's internal control over financial reporting and compliance.
-This report can be found on pages 16 and 17.
+This report can be found on pages 15 and 16.

-Cypress, California March 15, 2018
+Cypress, California January 3, 2019

-Santa Cruz Mid-County Groundwater Agency Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2017
+Santa Cruz Mid-County Groundwater Agency Management's Discussion and Analysis For the Fiscal Years Ended June 30, 2018 and 2017

-As management of the Santa Cruz Mid-County Groundwater Agency (Agency), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities and performance of the Agency for the fiscal year ended June 30, 2017.
+As management of the Santa Cruz Mid-County Groundwater Agency (Agency), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities and performance of the Agency for the fiscal year ended June 30, 2018 (with comparative information for fiscal year ended June 30, 2017).
 Please read it in conjunction with additional information that we have furnished in the accompanying basic financial statements, which follow this section.